How Nonviolent Peaceforce is funded

 Government and Other Bilateral Grants

 NP could not function without the support of governments and other bilateral partners.
-We received grants from government agencies and other organizations such as Belgium, the European Commission, UNICEF, UNDP, Australia, Norway, UNHCR and Cordaid (Netherlands).
+We received grants from government agencies and other organizations such as Belgium, the European Commission, UNICEF, UNDP, Australia, Norway, and UNHCR.

 See our Annual Reports here.